Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 The Conservatory Theatre Company is bringing 'Camino Real,' one of Tennessee Williams' lesser-known works and his most experimental play, to the stage at the Pittsburgh Playhouse as part of the 2010-11 season.

-Local film festival showcases cinema and digital arts talent
+Local film festival showcases cinema arts talent

 The work of Point Park students, faculty and alumni are featured heavily at the 2010 Pittsburgh Film Festival.
 Works that are featured at this year's festival include Mr. Pleasant and Silent City.